Fairey Fulmar: Operational history

 The Fulmar was also deployed in other theatres, including the Eastern Front.
 The type was a common constituent of the numerous Arctic convoys of World War II.
 Fulmars also played a prominent role in Operation EF, the ill-fated air raid on Axis-held facilities Kirkenes and Petsamo conducted during July 1941.
 During early 1942, multiple Fulmar-equipped squadrons were deployed to the Pacific Theatre against the Japanese Empire, while two squadrons were dispatched to defend Ceylon.
-On engaging with the nimble and lightly armoured Mitsubishi A6M Zero fighter and Aichi D3A Val dive bomber, the Fulmar quickly proved to have been outclassed against the Zero and six Fulmars were lost in exchange for four Aichi D3A Vals and one Nakajima B5N Kate.Smith 2014, pp. ix, 85.
+On engaging with the nimble and lightly armoured Mitsubishi A6M fighter, the Fulmar quickly proved to have been outclassed against the Zero and six Fulmars were lost in exchange for four Aichi D3A "Vals" and one Nakajima B5N "Kate".Smith 2014, pp. ix, 85.
 Despite this, more Fulmars were dispatched to the Far East.

-Throughout 1942, the Fulmar was being gradually replaced as a naval fighter by single-seat aircraft that had been adapted from land fighters, such as the British Hawker Sea Hurricane and Supermarine Seafire or the American Grumman Martlet.
+Throughout 1942, the Fulmar was being gradually replaced as a naval fighter by single-seat aircraft that had been adapted from land fighters, such as the British Hawker Sea Hurricane and Supermarine Seafire, or the American Grumman Martlet, which was designed as a carrier aircraft from the start.
 The Fulmar was to figure prominently in the Mediterranean during 1941 and 1942 as the primary fighter of the Fleet Air Arm for most of the Malta convoys during those years.
-16 Fulmars were present on Victorious during the penultimate Operation Pedestal which was to be their last major carrier borne operation.
+Sixteen Fulmars were present on Victorious during the penultimate Operation Pedestal which was to be their last major carrier borne operation.
 The type continued to be operated, providing useful service as a night convoy escort and intruder, it was also used to train crews for the newer and more advanced Fairey Barracuda.
 Following their withdrawal from the fighter role, Fulmars were used for long-range reconnaissance missions.
 Unarmed Fulmars would also see service in Africa as communications and despatch aircraft.